chriswhal/docs/dev/sop-ec2-maintaining-amis.md

 2.0 SCOPE
 This document applies to

-2.1 All AMIs intended for {company name} systems classified as {system class}.
+2.1 All AMIs intended for {company name} systems classified as {system class}, and

 2.2 All authorized administrators of {company name}'s AWS account.

 3.0 RESPONSIBILITIES